beryllium-org/OS/README.md

 load [FILE]

 LOADS AN .lja FILE AND EXECUTES IT'S COMMANDS

+wait [TIME]

+IN SECONDS

+GOTO [LINE]

+GOTO INTERPRETED LINE AND RERUN FROM THERE

+EXIT [CODE]

+EXIT THE CURRENT PROCESS WITH AN EXIT CODE, DEFAULT = 0
 ```

 More stuff will be added later as the project progresses into complete mayhem.